Diving regulator: Standard submersible pressure gauge

 The standard arrangement has a high pressure hose leading to a submersible pressure gauge (SPG) (also called a contents gauge).
 This is an analog mechanical gauge, usually with a Bourdon tube mechanism.
 It displays with a pointer moving over a dial, usually about 50 mm diameter.
 Sometimes they are mounted in a console, which is a plastic or rubber case that holds the breathing gas pressure gauge and other instruments such as a depth gauge, dive computer and/or compass.

 The high pressure port usually has 7/16"-20 tpi UNF internal thread with an O-ring seal.
 This makes it impossible to connect a low pressure hose to the high pressure port.
 Early regulators occasionally used other thread sizes, including 3/8" UNF and 1/8" BSP (Poseidon Cyklon 200), and some of these allowed connection of low-pressure hose to high pressure port, which is dangerous with an upstream valve second stage or a BC or dry suit inflation hose, as the hose could burst under pressure.

+The first commercially available SPGs were on the US market by the early 1960s.
+The Sortsways "Sea Vue" pressurge gauge was advertised in 1961.
+They were initially mounted axially on the HP hose, and later a swivel was added for convenience.
+Similar gauges had been available on some firefighting SCBA sets earlier (1945?).